 Now that you know what you don’t want, translate it into its opposite to create your positive manifesting statement.
 Write this down below your negative statement.

-It isn’t going to feel completely true to you just yet—it may even feel uncomfortable or make you feel like you have more doubts — but that’s totally natural.
+It isn’t going to feel completely true to you just yet—it may even feel uncomfortable or make you feel like you have more doubts, but that’s totally natural.
 Just go with it.

-- I want to be rich and abundant.
+- Becoming rich and abundant.

 Write the bare bones of your desire in the center of the wheel.
 This brings your feelings into the present moment.
 Instead of wishing for the feeling, you’re going to draw it into your life by focusing on what you truly want.

-- A healthy romantic relationship
+- A healthy romantic relationship,

-- Confident and sexy
+- Confident and sexy, and

-- Rich and abundant
+- Rich and abundant.

-It’s like trying to hop on a merry go round, but it’s spinning too fast and you keep getting thrown off.
+It’s like trying to hop on a merry-go-round, but it’s spinning too fast, and you keep getting thrown off.

 To latch on to the spinning wheel, you’re going to take baby steps.
 Focus on the words in the center and see if you can find any feelings related to those desires that you find to be true.

 The key is to translate a positive feeling into a positive statement.
-Write it down in one of the 12 sections, and move on to the next one.
+Write it down in one of the 12 sections, and then move on to the next one.

 Start slow and small.
 Think of anything that’s even remotely related that you know to be true and that you can feel good about.

-Build on each statement, translate your positive feelings into positive statements and write them down in each section of the wheel.
+Now you have to keep going because consistency is key.
+Build on each statement, translate your positive feelings into positive statements, and write them down in each section of the wheel.

-It’s going to be slow moving at first, but the more positive statements you create and put down, the easier it will become.
+It’s going to be slow-moving at first, but the more positive statements you create and put down, the easier it will become.
 The first few are going to be the hardest, so don’t get frustrated when they take a little time.

-Each positive, true statement you write down will lead to another positive and true statement.
+As you move through the wheel, your momentum will build.
+Each positive, true statement you write down will lead to another positive, true statement.